Multimodal Safe Control for Human-Robot Interaction: Problem Formulation

 As previously mentioned, a popular approach for designing a safe control law is to construct a scalar energy function (or \textit{safety index}) that indicates how safe the system state currently is.
 Concretely, the safety index $\phi: \mathcal{X}\rightarrow \RR$ maps the state space $\mathcal{X}$ to the reals.
 The function should be designed such that the system is safe if $\phi(x) \leq 0$.
 We want to design a safe control law that decreases $\phi(x)$ when the system is unsafe, and even in safe situations, $\phi(x)$ should not increase too quickly.
 This means our safety constraint becomes an inequality constraint on $\dot\phi(x)$:

 where $\eta(\phi)$ is our margin for safety, or the maximum rate of increase of $\phi(x)$.
-For ease of notation going forward, we will write $\nabla_x\phi^T(x)$ simply as $\nabla_x\phi^T$.
+For ease of notation going forward, we will write $\nabla_x\phi^\top(x)$ simply as $\nabla_x\phi^\top$.

 The general problem of designing $\phi(x)$ for an arbitrary system is challenging, but is not the focus of this work.
 There is a breadth of existing literature on writing or synthesizing safety indices \cite{liu2014control, clark2021verification, zhao2023safety}.
 Thus we assume that we are given a safety index $\phi$ for our system that we must design a safe control law around.
+In particular, we build on the Safe Set Algorithms, a CBF-style approach for computing safe controls for a nonlinear control-affine system.